codeforamerica/lv-trucks-map/doc/api-documentation.md

 Lastly, a fourth API is needed for submitting the feedback form.
 Unlike the first three, this is not a request made on page load, but rather a POST request that occurs when a user submits a form.
 It does not receive any information from the back-end server.

 The following describes the schema of each JSON request that is either received from, or sent to, the back-end API.
 The path to each request is set in configuration variables in accordance with the back-end API.
+Because JSON responses can contain additional information (e.g. other properties), the actual responses returned by the API may appear different than the sample responses below.
+We will only describe the properties that are absolutely required by the front-end to ensure a good user experience.

 ### Locations API